3liz/postgis/upgrades/README.md

                 postgis-upgrade:OLD-to-NEW [--link]
 ```

+By default the container run `pg_upgrade`.

+If extensions must be upgraded, the script `update-extensions` will execute an `update_extensions.sql` file found
+in the path.

+See below for an example of `update_extensions.sql` file.

 ## Postgis version

 Given the postgres major version Postgis version may come to version 2.5 or version 3.